Fix Systems Engineering!

 Dr. Michael Griffin was Nasa administrator, Undersecretary of Defense in Research in Engineering, and had a long history in the US Space program.
 The following is from a speech given in 2010 and is assigned reading for the course.
 A video of Dr. Griffin's speech is below.

-In the following video (optional for the course) Griffin gives this talk at the Stevens Institute of Technology.
+In the following video (optional for the course) Griffin gives this as a talk at the Stevens Institute of Technology.
 (It runs a little under an hour.)